Army History Research Grants

 Research supported by the Scheme must have as its primary focus, the history of the Australian Army.
 Please note that research focusing on pre-Federation military forces may be considered if they can demonstrate direct relevance to the modern Australian Army.
 Areas of research supported by the Scheme include:

 - Operational research and battle studies;

 - Research on Australian Army doctrine or the Australian Army as an organisation;

-- Specific problems that have face the Australian Army on one or more occasions;
+- Specific problems that the Australian Army has faced on one or more occasions;

 - Diversity within the Australian Army;